Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model Realization: Global Symmetry Fragmentation

-As different symmetry sectors differ by a symmetry transformation, we can say that when an anyon in one symmetry sector crosses a domain wall and enters another symmetry sector, it undergoes a symmetry transformation, conducted by the domain wall, as depicted in Figure \ref{fig:symmtrans}.
+As different symmetry sectors differ by a symmetry transformation, when an anyon in one symmetry sector crosses a domain wall and enters another symmetry sector, it undergoes a symmetry transformation, conducted by the domain wall, as depicted in Figure \ref{fig:symmtrans}.
 For example, a $C$ (an $F$) anyon in sector $+$ upon crossing a domain wall would be transformed into an $F$ (a $C$) anyon in sector $-$.
-The conventional methods of studying SET phases would have to stop at this level of understanding the symmetry transformations of non-Abelian anyons.
+The conventional methods of studying SET phases would have to stop at this level of understanding of the symmetry transformations of nonabelian anyons.
 Nonetheless, by means of our domain wall constructed in the enlarged HGW model, explicit transformations on anyons' internal spaces can be revealed.

-As aforementioned, an anyon's internal states are changing when the anyon hops on the lattice.
-So, to focus only on global symmetry transformations on an anyon's internal space, we should consider the scenario where the anyon resides right in a plaquette right beside a domain wall, then crosses the domain wall into the plaquette on the other side, and stops there.
+As aforementioned, an anyon's internal states change when the anyon hops on the lattice.
+So, to focus only on global symmetry transformations on an anyon's internal space, we should consider the scenario where the anyon sits in a plaquette right beside a domain wall, then crosses the domain wall into the plaquette on the other side.